pack-it-forms/pack-it-forms/README.md

 Some form fields may be disabled with contents that looks like one or more words surrounded by curly braces.
 For example `"{{date}}"`.
-These are placeholders that indicate values that will be automatically substituted when the form is submitted.
-If you show the data message content you will see that the placeholders are replaced in this output and continuously as you change the form.
-In this way the data message text always matches what you'd expect to see in OutPost.
+These are placeholders that indicate values that will be automatically substituted when the message is sent.

 Viewing Previously Entered Forms